vchan2/vchan2.github.io/2021APCalculusAB.md

   * Week of May.
 23
     * Monday, May.
 23: long weekend - no class
     * Wednesday, May.
 25: Further calculus: Volumes of revolution (shell method)
     * Friday, May.
-27: Forensic calculus
+27: games (w/ Mr. Merrick's class)
   * Week of May.
 30
     * Monday, May.
 30: spare
     * Wednesday, Jun.
 1: spare
     * Friday, Jun.
 3: spare
   * Week of Jun.
 6
     * Monday, Jun.
 6: TO BE DETERMINED
     * Wednesday, Jun.
-8: Project: MasterChef calculus (w/ Mr. Merrick's class)
+8: Project: Improv Kitchen (w/ Mr. Merrick's class)
     * Friday, Jun.
 10: games (w/ Mr. Merrick's class)
   * Week of Jun.
 13
     * Monday, Jun.
 13: TO BE DETERMINED
     * Wednesday, Jun.
 15: Further calculus: Complex numbers
     * Friday, Jun.
-17: games (w/ Mr. Merrick's class)
+17: Project: Forensic calculus
   * Week of Jun.
 20
     * Monday, Jun.
 20: TO BE DETERMINED
     * Wednesday, Jun.
 22: class